 Ought I to describe my character attaching knee protection, elbow protection and donning a helmet before he cycles to the store for milk?

 Where do we draw the line?
-Can I have a crab fisherman on a boat in the Bering Sea who can’t get into a survival suit in under a minute?
+Can I have a crab fisherman (or woman!) on a boat in the Bering Sea who can’t get into a survival suit in under a minute?